Follow-up of close contacts, quarantine and home isolation- advice for healthcare personnel

 - Employees who have been least exposed to infection, after an assessment of the exposure.

 The following should not be exempt from quarantine duty:

 - Employees who are household members or in an equivalent close contact circle with the person with confirmed COVID-19.

-Infection control measures for follow-up of "other close contacts" and when people are exempt from quarantine duty
+Infection control measures and follow-up when people are exempt from quarantine duty

-The following infection control measures are recommended with 1) follow-up of #other close contacts" 2) when employers give exemption from quarantine to critical workers, and 3) when people are exempt from quarantine at work after travelling to Norway:
+The following infection control measures are recommended both when employers give exemption from quarantine to critical workers, and when people are exempt from quarantine at work after travelling to Norway: